A cracked tooth at midnight. A throbbing abscess that won't let you sleep. A child crying from sudden tooth pain on a Saturday morning.

 Calling 111 connects you to a dental triage service.
 They can assess your situation and refer you to an urgent dental care centre.
 However, availability is limited and you may still face a wait of 24 to 48 hours — which is manageable for mild pain but not for a spreading infection or acute injury.

-Use NHS 111 if your pain is moderate and you have time, or it's your only affordable option.
+Use NHS 111 if your pain is moderate and you have time, or if cost is a concern.

 Located in the city centre, Birmingham Dental Hospital handles complex cases and accepts emergency referrals.
 However, it is primarily a specialist facility and walk-in capacity is very limited.
 Expect long waits on-site.